1. Who is required to purchase a new laptop?

 With the exception of Game Art, the Mac OS is the preferred platform for all of our programs.
 We currently make a variety of software available to students for free, some of which is only available for Mac.
 See Software.

 3. What if I already have a desktop or laptop computer?

 Mobile computing is critical to a student’s ability to complete coursework at UArts.
 Not all classes occur in rooms equipped with computers and virtually all classes require at least some computer work.
 We also cannot provide software for personally owned desktop computers.

-If you already have an Apple laptop computer that meets or exceeds the Minimum Requirements, you do not have to purchase a new computer.
+If you already have a laptop computer that meets or exceeds the Minimum Requirements of your program, you do not have to purchase a new computer.

 4. Is there financial aid available to cover the cost of a new laptop?

 There is no financial aid designed specifically to aid in the purchase of a new laptop, however, financial aid received may be used to cover the cost of the laptop.
 Please speak with a Student Financial Services advisor or Admissions counselor.
 More information about Financial Aid can be found on the Types of Aid page.

 5. School is about to start but I don’t have my laptop yet.
 What can I do?